icegulch/mac/src/pages/route.md

     body: Start with one hand on the kiosk at Appalachia.
 Set a stop watch to zero and start it running!
 Run up Valley Way to the junction with Brookside.
       Turn left on Brookside.
+  - name: Brookside
+    stats:
+      - 1.7mi
+      - 15%
+      - + 1350ft
+    body: Run Brookside to Watson Path, turn right on Watson Path. **Watch for the turn off from Brookside to Watson Path very closely.
+It comes in at a shallow angle and is very easy to miss!**
 ---
 # The Route